kanmeugne/kanmeugne.github.io/_posts/dev/2020-10-04-2d-grid-obstacles.md

 hide ICellFunctor fields
 hide ObstacleViewer fields
 @enduml
 {% endplantuml %}

 ### App

 The `App` object defines two more methods in order to handle obstacle-related actions.
 Here, I will use mouse events to add and remove obstacle on the grid attached to the `App`.
 As mentionned in the [first post of this serie][2], the logic will be held by the `App::run` method.

 Below, an extract of the implementation of `App::run` (more details [here][3]).
+Keep in mind that the `App::run` method will add obstacles on the right-click and remove obstacle on the left-click.

 {% highlight c++ %}
 void App::run()